 When your cat just wants to play, you can find ways of keeping him/her engaged.
 If the rolling is related to probiotics, you can look for some cat food that offers everything your cat needs.
 Rolling in dirt can be an annoying habit, especially if it happens often and your cat brings dirt indoors.

 Does Your Furry Friend Roll In The Dirt Often?

-We would love to hear if your cat enjoys rolling around in the dirt in the comment section below!
+We would love to hear how often you notice your cat rolling around in the dirt in the comment section below!